Gokuldev-PS/Telemetry-Data-Streamprocessing/README.md

  # Demo

+ ## Execute Python Script to Generate Mock Data

+    Please run the Python script located in the Python script folder.
+Before running it, make sure to replace the below mentioned  configuration settings in the code to point to your Confluent Cloud cluster that you created.

 ## Creating Streams to gain insights from data

 To process telemetry events and calculate the average kill ratio for a particular player in real-time, we need to create a KStream/KTable on the KSQLDB cluster and send the results back to MongoDB for real-time insights either directly in game server or Power BI.